Skip to content

 read_file

-Reads a file and returns its contents with line numbers.
+Reads a file from the local filesystem.
 Supports text files and image files (png, jpg, gif, webp, bmp, tiff, svg).
-Use offset and limit to read specific ranges of large files.
+Jupyter notebooks (.ipynb) are rendered as numbered cells with their type, source, and outputs.
+Use offset and limit to read a window of a large file.

 write_file